gardener/gardener/docs/api-reference/extensions.md

 </em>
 </td>
 <td>
-<p>Path are the elements that construct the path in the plugins section.</p>
+<p>Path is a list of elements that construct the path in the plugins section.</p>
 </td>
 </tr>
 <tr>